ietf-wg-asdf/SDF/sdf.md

 composed of lower case ASCII letters and digits, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][a-z0-9]*`").

+Given Names are not restricted by the current formal SDF syntax.
+To enable non-surprising name translations in tools, combinations of ASCII alphanumeric characters and `-` (ASCII hyphen/minus) preferred, typically employing KebabCase for names constructed out of multiple words {{KebabCase}}.
+ASCII hyphen/minus can then unambiguously translated to an ASCII `_` underscore character and back depending on the programming environment.
+Some styles also allow a dot `.` in given names.
+Given Names are often sufficiently self-explanatory that they can be used in place of the `label` quality if that is not given.
+In turn, if a given name turns out too complicated, a more elaborate `label` can be given and the given name kept simple.
+The current version of SDF does not address internationalization of given names.

 Further, to enable Given Names to have a more powerful role in building global hierarchical names, an extension is planned that makes use of qualified names for Given Names.